Table of Contents[Hide][Show]

-- Dr. Bronner’s liquid soap (available at natural food grocers or online here)
+- Dr. Bronner’s liquid Castile soap (available at natural food grocers or online here)

 To prepare one quart (four cups) of coffee, which is used for one enema session:

-1. Place 3 tablespoons of organic coffee grounds (this amount may be reduced to 2 tablespoons if one is not dealing with cancer) in one quart (four cups) of purified or spring water.
-The coffee should be organic and must be caffeinated.
+1. Place 3 tablespoons of organic coffee (this amount may be reduced to 2 tablespoons if one is not dealing with cancer) in one quart (four cups) of purified or spring water.
+The best coffee for an enema should be organic and must be caffeinated.
 Prepare the coffee in a glass, ceramic or stainless steel pot.
 Aluminum is not recommended as the aluminum can leach into the coffee.

 3. The coffee can be made the night before each use.
-Reheat to body temperature before using.
+Reheat to body temperature before using it.

 4. Place a thick towel and a pillow for your head on the floor near the toilet.
 Waterproof pads are a good idea, as they will protect your floor in the event of a spill or leakage.

-5. Hang enema bag from a cabinet knob, which allows bag to hang about 18-21 inches from the floor.
-If using an enema bucket, place bucket on a stool, chair or tub platform so that it is elevated about 18-21 inches above the floor.
+5. Hang the enema bag from a cabinet knob, which allows the bag to hang about 18-21 inches from the floor.
+If using an enema bucket, place it on a stool, chair, or tub platform so that it is elevated about 18-21 inches above the floor.

 6. Make sure the tubing on your enema bag or bucket is clamped closed before pouring in the coffee.
 Pour the quart of coffee into the enema bag or bucket.